rancher/docs/content/rancher/v2.x/en/v1.6-migration/load-balancing/_index.md

 Rancher v2.x Ingress functionality supports the HTTPS protocol, but if you want to use it, you need to use a valid SSL/TLS certificate.
 While configuring Ingress rules, use the **SSL/TLS Certificates** section to configure a certificate.

-- If you're configuring Ingress for an internal audience that knows it can safely ignore a certificate warning, using the **Use default ingress controller certificate** is easiest.
-- If you're configuring Ingress for a public audience, we recommend [uploading a certificate]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/certificates/) from a known certificate authority (you'll have to do this before configuring Ingress).
+- We recommend [uploading a certificate]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/certificates/) from a known certificate authority (you'll have to do this before configuring Ingress).
 Then, while configuring your load balancer, use the **Choose a certificate** option and select the uploaded certificate that you want to use.
+- If you have configured [NGINX default certificate]({{< baseurl >}}/rke/v0.1.x/en/config-options/add-ons/ingress-controllers/#configuring-an-nginx-default-certificate), you can select **Use default ingress controller certificate**.

 <figcaption>Load Balancer Configuration: SSL/TLS Certificate Section</figcaption>